Settlement reached in lawsuit over educators, alleged cult

 The lawsuit also accused the educators of making the two older sisters believe their parents had abused them by planting "false memories" in their minds.

-One teacher, the lawsuit said, "taught her students to believe in superstition, magic, and a non-scientific, anti-intellectual worldview.
-She would discuss spirituality, numerology, astrology, dreams, mysticism, looking for 'signs,' angels, symbols, 'synchronicity,' 'negativity,' 'seeking the truth,' and death."
+One teacher, the lawsuit said, "taught her students to believe in superstition, magic, and a non-scientific, anti-intellectual worldview."

 The educators and school district denied all the allegations.

+"It's a business decision and all the defendants ... continue to deny any liability," said Johanna Zelman, an attorney for the school district.

-Lawyers for the plaintiffs and defendants declined to comment Monday.
+Lawyers for the plaintiffs declined to comment.

 Debra Chute, chairwoman of the Avon Board of Education, said she expected the board to review the settlement and vote on it March 20.
 Details of the deal may then be released.